MEDICATIONS IN THE TREATMENT OF BORDERLINE PERSONALITY DISORDER: THE APPROPRIATE USE

 To my knowledge, there is no scientific evidence that indicates these medications, as typically used in patients with borderline disorder, cause tardive dyskinesia.
 Nonetheless, although the risk appears to be minimal, it should be noted.
 The new agents in this class appear to carry a lower risk of causing tardive dyskinesia when prescribed at the usual doses for patients with other mental illnesses.
 Therefore, these newer medications are now more commonly prescribed for patients with borderline disorder than are the ones originally used.

 Both older and newer subtypes of medications in this class may produce other side effects.
 These vary with the medication being used, and include weight gain, nausea and other GI symptoms, headache, drowsiness, insomnia, breast engorgement and discomfort, lactation, and restlessness.
 Some of these, and other side effects, are temporary, and others may be persistent, requiring a change in medication.
+Because Latuda appears to produce less side effects such as weight gain and high lipid levels, I will often begin treatment with this medication.
+Although its effectiveness for borderline disorder has not yet been reported in the scientific literature, I have found it to be effective for the same symptoms as the other SGA’s mentioned.
+In addition, because it’s side effect profile is more tolerable for many patients, I have observed that acceptance of the medication appears to be higher.
 Before you start on any antipsychotic agent, or any medication for borderline disorder, you should review its side effect profile with your psychiatrist.

 Mood stabilizers do not reduce suspiciousness, split-thinking, dissociative episodes and paranoia in borderline disorder.
-When these symptoms persist after others improve with mood stabilizers, the addition of an antipsychotic agent is indicated.
+When these symptoms persist after others improve with mood stabilizers, the addition of, or replacement with, an antipsychotic agent is indicated. if the symptoms responsive to antipsychotic agents are controlled, but other symptoms of the disorder persist, I will add a mood stabilizer to the antipsychotic agent in use.

 Weight gain does not appear to present a problem with Topamax, which may acutally normalize weight in some patients, or with Lamictal.
 The latter medication rarely may result in a serious dermatological problem, especially if the dose is raised too quickly.